-Which brings me to a nice artwork which is on this route…
+This brings me to a nice artwork that is on this route…

-It’s located close to the Harpa concert hall and has a resemblance of the old Vikings ships.
+It’s located close to the Harpa concert hall and has a resemblance to the old Vikings ships.

 Supposed to be an ode to the sun this beauty is a favorite for many photographers visiting Reykjavik.

-It’s in the west entrance to the harbour, directly opposing the Harpa concert hall.
+It’s in the west entrance to the harbor, directly opposing the Harpa concert hall.